St Andrew's Church, Winterborne Tomson, Dorset

 Why not make your visit more enjoyable and informed by finding out more about this church and the CCT before you visit?
 You can download a range of publications below including the relevant county guide, and any walk round guides we have for this church.

-Cornwall, Devon and Dorset County Guide
+Cornwall, Devon and Dorset county guide

 This free of charge short guide contains details of all the churches CCT cares for in Cornwall, Devon & Dorset.
-Printed copies of the county guide are also available at the church.

 St Andrew's, Winterborne Tomson Guide Book